aboltachka/aboltachka/README.md

 🎓 I am Anton Boltachka, an American University **MA in Applied Economics** graduate (class 2021) with experience assisting and managing research projects in think tanks, a central bank, and an international organization.

-🔭  I am currently searching for a Ph.D. program in Economics to continue my education and keep up working on a couple of research in the field of **Development Economics, Microeconomics, and Political Economy** of Post-Soviet countries.
+🔭  I am currently searching for a Ph.D. program in Economics to continue my education.
+Also, I keep up working on a couple of research in the field of **Development Economics, Microeconomics, and Political Economy** of Post-Soviet countries.
 I am planning to publish ongoing and future research projects here.

 🌱  I am a big fan of researchers who artfully created fantastic methodologies using non-standard data to find solutions to complex problems.
 That is why my current phase of research cemented my desire to advance **skills in analyzing economic issues with tools from economics, data science, and other related fields**.